-Detailed instructions on making hotteok- a fried pancake with a brown sugar, cinnamon and nuts filling that is so delicious I can eat 3 at a go- from a box mix.
+Detailed instructions on how to use Hotteok mix- a fried Korean pancake oozing with a brown sugar, cinnamon and nutty filling that is so delicious I can eat 3 at a go!
 If you like cinnamon rolls, you'll love hotteok!

 What is hotteok?

-Hotteok, also spelt hoddeok, is a sweet Korean street food that is like a fried pancake with a sweet filling, typically brown sugar, cinnamon and some nuts.
+Hotteok, or hoddeok, is a sweet Korean street food that is like a fried pancake with a sweet filling, typically brown sugar, cinnamon and some nuts.
 I eat this every time I go to Korea, as it's scrumptious, especially on a cold winter's day.
-In fact, I love it so much that I decided to make it at home: it's relatively easy to make at home- the worst bit is rolling the dough into balls as things can get sticky!
+It's relatively easy to make at home- the worst bit is rolling the dough into balls as things can get sticky!

 Note: for instant food lovers, check out my impartial (unsponsored) reviews of Korean cold noodles.